O.Translator vs. Google: PDF Translation That Keeps Format

 Competitor Overview: Distinct Core Positioning

-O.Translator: The 'Guardian' of Document Formatting.
+• O.Translator: The 'Guardian' of Document Formatting.
 It was created with a single goal: to translate without ever sacrificing formatting.
-Purpose-built for translating complex, professional AI documents, it pursues depth and exceptional fidelity.
+It was purpose-built for translating complex, professional AI documents, with an emphasis on depth and exceptional fidelity.

 Head-to-Head: O.Translator vs. Google Translate—A Side-by-Side Comparison

-This table can save you 90% of your decision-making time:
+This table can save you 90% of the time you’d spend agonizing over your choice:

 Deep Dive Showdown: The Details Reveal the Truth